 The advisory fee paid monthly by each of the Price funds is generally computed on a daily basis by multiplying a fund's net assets by a specific fee rate.
 For the majority of the Price funds, the fee is equal to the sum of an individual fund charge that is set based on the fund's specific investment objective and a group charge that is set based on the aggregate net assets of those funds.

 The individual fund charge for each of our four largest funds - Growth Stock, Equity Income, Mid-Cap Growth, and Blue Chip Growth - is a weighted average determined by applying a 15% reduction for net assets in excess of \$15 billion to the base individual fund rate.
 The group charge is derived from a tiered fee schedule.
-The effective group charge when combined net assets exceed \$160 billion is calculated based on a weighted-average fee across pricing tiers of 31.025 basis points for the first \$160 billion of net assets and 28.5 basis points on net assets in excess of \$220 billion.
+The effective group charge when combined net assets exceed \$220 billion is calculated based on a weighted-average fee across pricing tiers of nearly 30.5 basis points for the first \$220 billion of net assets plus 28.5 basis points for net assets in excess of \$220 billion.
 To the extent that the combined net assets of the funds increase, the group charge component of a fund's advisory fee rate, and therefore the advisory fee rate paid by each fund, will decrease.
+Near zero percent yields on very short-term securities in 2009 significantly reduced the yield on money market funds across the mutual fund industry.
+As a result, we voluntarily reduced our money market advisory fees during the second half of 2009 in order to maintain yields at or above 0% to fund investors.
+These fee reductions are continuing presently into 2010.

-Our 2008 fee rates determined in the above manner for funds available to individual investors that are not subject to expense limitations vary from a low of 31 basis points for the U.S. Treasury funds to a high of 106 basis points for the Emerging Europe & Mediterranean, Emerging Markets Stock, International Discovery, and Latin America funds.
+Our calendar-year 2009 fees determined in the above manner for funds that incurred advisory fees of at least \$4 million in 2009 varied from a low of 22 basis points for the U.S. Treasury money fund to a high of 106 basis points for the Emerging Markets Stock, International Discovery, and Latin America funds.
 Details of each fund's fee arrangement are available in its prospectus.